themarketproject/themarketproject.github.com/index.md

   <section id="about">
     <div class="row">
       <div class="large-12 columns">
-        <p class="problem">The Global Slavery Index estimates that right now, there are 29.8 million slaves in the world.
+        <p class="problem">The Global Slavery Index estimates that there are 29.8 million slaves in the world.
 Those who are liberated face and uphill battle as they attempt to rebuild their lives.</p>

         <h2>The Market Project partners with established aftercare communities and provide robust business training and the resources and mentoring to start sustainable businesses.</h2>

-        <p class="call"><a href="#join">Please join us</a> and help those who have escaped the bondage of trauma and trafficking start a new life today.</p>
+        <p class="call"><a href="mailto:info@marketproject.org">Please join us</a> and help those who have escaped the bondage of trauma and trafficking start a new life today.</p>
       </div>
     </div>
   </section>